oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (C) The Authorization Server requests user authentication and authorization on the user's Authorization Device.
 - (D) If the user is unauthenticated, they use their Authorization Device to authenticate and grant authorization to the Authorization Server.
 - (E) The user is authenticated and authorization is granted to access the user's resources (there may be several additional messages, depending on the authentication protocol, user interface and other implementation details).
-- (F) The Authorization Server grants authorization (e.g. by issuing tokens) to the Consumption Device to access the user's resources.
+- (F) The Authorization Server grants authorization (e.g., by issuing tokens) to the Consumption Device to access the user's resources.

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.

 ### User-Transferred Authorization Data Pattern {#utadp}
-Examples of the user-transferred authorization data pattern include flows in which the Consumption Device requests the Authorization Server to send authorization data (e.g., a 6 digit authorization code in a text message, e-mail or mobile application) to the Authorization Device.
+Examples of the user-transferred authorization data pattern include flows in which the Consumption Device requests the Authorization Server to send authorization data (e.g., a 6-digit authorization code in a text message, e-mail or mobile application) to the Authorization Device.
 Once the Authorization Device receives the authorization data, the user enters it on the Consumption Device.
 The Consumption Device sends the authorization data back to the Authorization Server for validation before gaining access to the user's resources.
 The figure below shows an example of this flow.

 ~~~ ascii-art